sourcegraph/handbook/content/talent/types_of_interviews.md

 - Interviewers: two members of the engineering department
 - Duration: 60-minutes.
 - Details: during this stage in the interview process, we will get an understanding of the technical depth of your experience and how you would contribute to our engineering culture.
-We will ask you about your past work and accomplishments in depth, how you worked wiht others, decisions you made, and what you'd do differently today.
+We will ask you about your past work and accomplishments in depth, how you worked with others, decisions you made, and what you'd do differently today.

-### Technical Interview: Coding Skills (Core Application Team)
+### Technical Interview: Coding Skills (Repository Management Team)

 - Interviewers: two members of the Core Application team
 - Duration: 60-minutes.
 - Details: An engineer from the team will pair with you to work on an API Client implementation.
 The goal is to work on the problem together like you would with a fellow engineer.
 We plan to use this interview to determine your coding ability and technical communication.

-### Technical Interview: Architecture (Core Application Team)
+### Technical Interview: Architecture (Repository Management Team)

 - Interviewers: two members of the Core Application team
 - Duration: 45-minutes.